speedata/xts-doc/docs/manual/fonts.md

 ## In which directory must the font files be located?

 The organization of the files, and thus the fonts, is described in the directory File Organization.
-With `xts --systemfonts` when calling the publisher, you can access the system-wide font files.
+With `xts --systemfonts` when calling xts, you can access the system-wide font files.

 ## Tips and tricks